Visa name

 $60,000

-That income threshold exists to ensure you can actually live in Indonesia without relying on local benefits.
-In practice, it should cover rent, groceries, health insurance, transportation, and leave a buffer.
-For context, the median local monthly salary in Indonesia is approximately 10,000,000 IDR — so the visa threshold is deliberately set above average local earnings.
+The income bar is set so you can actually live in Indonesia without tapping local benefits.
+In practice it should cover rent, groceries, health insurance, and transport, and leave something spare at the end of the month.
+For context: the median local monthly salary in Indonesia is roughly 10,000,000 IDR.
+The visa threshold is pitched above that on purpose.

 Tax implications

 Indonesia taxes residents (183+ days) on worldwide income at progressive rates of 5-35%.
-However, Finance Minister Regulation PMK 18/2021 created a specific exemption: foreign-source income earned by qualifying expats under certain schemes is not taxed in Indonesia for the first 4 years, provided tax is paid in the source country.
-Implementation through 2025-2026 has been inconsistent — verify with a local tax advisor before relying on this.
+There is a carve-out: Finance Minister Regulation PMK 18/2021 exempts foreign-source income earned by qualifying expats for the first four years, provided tax is paid in the source country.
+Enforcement through 2025-2026 has been patchy, so treat this as a rule to verify with a local tax advisor — not a plan to build around.

-Tax outcomes depend on your personal circumstances, your home country's rules, and any tax treaties.
-Do not rely on this summary as tax advice — consult a qualified advisor licensed in both Indonesia and your home country before making decisions.
+Your actual tax outcome depends on your personal situation, your home country's rules, and any tax treaties between the two.
+Do not treat this as tax advice.
+Talk to someone qualified in both Indonesia and your home country before you decide.

 Application process